Did you know?

 - There are a variety of competitions and programs that recognise and celebrate excellence in students of all ages in a range of areas – the Young Archies portrait painting competition, Robocup robotics, the Tasmanian Science Talent Search, MyState film festival, the What Matters? writing competition, Australian Maths Trust competitions and Tournament of Minds, to name a few.

-Early entry into Kindergarten
+Early entry to school

-- If you want early entry to Kindergarten for your child, talk to the principal of your local school about your intention to apply for early entry well before the end of August in the year prior to enrolment.
+- If you want early entry to school for your child, talk to the principal of your local school about your intention to apply for early entry well before the end of August in the year prior to enrolment.

 GIFTED ONLINE – courses for gifted and talented students